deszczowy/hummingbird/ROADMAP.md

 ## Version 0.8

 - mode and theme switches in settings panel
+- frame for full accessible app settings
 + todo list next to sidenotes, stored in database

 ## Version 0.9

 - two notes direction (contexts), the main, which is database and 'projects' opened from files
+- saving methods realisation in threads
+- different os tests for db update (redesign?)

 ## Version 1.0

-- frame for full accessible app settings
 - deb packages
+- notebook name visible on title bar
+- removing done tasks older than month (or time period set in app)

 ## Version 1.1